 Decide when you are available and more importantly when you are not.
 If you don’t want to work, it probably isn’t diplomatic to tell practice managers you are planning to spend the day in the garden or on the beach when they have 30 demanding patients who need seeing.
 Just say you are not available that day - never feel guilty about booking time off to recoup and recharge!

 Know how much you want to earn for x amount of work at y practice.
 Have an ideal rate and a bottom line.
-Be prepared to decline work when practices won’t pay your bottom rate.
+Be prepared to decline work when practices won’t pay your bottom rate (again, this is all built into LocumDeck).
 Don’t forget the travelling time and costs if you’re going some distance from home.
 And always use your own Terms and Conditions.

-Know exactly what you are being asked to do.
-Confirm your understanding in writing and ask the practice manager to do the same.
+Know exactly what you are being asked to do (LocumDeck enables you to precisely state all of this, customised to each practice).
+Confirm your understanding in writing and ask the practice manager to do the same (...all handled automatically in LocumDeck).
 Things to consider are:

 - How long do they expect you to be doing a surgery for?